daneel-deimos/railway-monorepo-poc/README.md

 ## Railway Deployment

-This project follows Railway best practices:
+This project is optimized for Railway deployment with production-ready features:

 - ✅ Compression enabled (80% bandwidth reduction)
 - ✅ Cache headers on API routes